 In 1998, after Magee experienced health challenges, Satan and Adam disbanded.
 Gussow’s tale of the duo’s exploits, Mister Satan’s Apprentice: A Blues Memoir (Pantheon) was published later that year and received the Keeping the Blues Alive Award in Literature from the Blues Foundation in Memphis.
 (It was republished by the University of Minnesota Press in 2009.)
 Gussow is currently an Associate Professor of English and Southern Studies at the University of Mississippi.
 Magee lives in Gulfport, Florida and has become a celebrated elder member of the Tampa-area blues scene.

 Between 2007 and 2011, Magee and Gussow worked periodically, always as a trio with drummer David "Dave on Drums" Laycock laying down the beat.
 Sadly, Dave passed away after a long illness late in 2011.
 But Gussow and Magee reunited in December 2011 as a duo, with Gussow on percussion in his one-man-band mode.
-Miraculously, Satan and Adam have reinvented themselves once again.
+Miraculously, Satan and Adam managed to reinvent themselves once again.
 Here is some video from a 2012 appearance at the Johnnie Johnson Blues & Jazz Festival in Fairmont, West Virginia.
 We're sure you'll agree: after taking everything the world can throw at them and then some, Satan and Adam are BACK!

 If you're interesting in purchasing the music of Satan and Adam, please hit this link: